-Based upon the 2022 certified tax rolls, the top two taxpayers are responsible for approximately 42% of the District's 2022 taxes.
-The top two principal taxpayers within the District are The Cubes at EMC Industrial Park LLC ("The Cubes") and Wal-Mart Real Estate Business Trust ("Wal-Mart").
-The Cubes owns an approximately 1,500,000 square foot Lowe's warehouse and distribution building on a 123.32-acre site in the District.
-The real property of The Cubes represents approximately 21.12% of the District's 2022 Certified Taxable Assessed Valuation.
+Based upon the 2023 Certified tax rolls, the top three taxpayers are responsible for approximately 46% of the District's 2023 taxes.
+The top three principal taxpayers within the District are Polygon, Wal-Mart Real Estate Business Trust ("Wal-Mart"), and Lowes.
+Polygon owns an approximately 1,500,000 square foot warehouse and distribution building on a 123.32-acre site in the District.
+The real property of Polygon represents approximately 15.98% of the District's 2023 Taxable Valuation.
+Lowes personal property located within the Polygon building represents approximately 12.96% of the District's Taxable Valuation.
 Wal-Mart which owns an approximately 854,600 square foot mechanized food distribution facility on a 132.40-acre site in the Industrial Park, Section 1.
-The real property and personal property of Wal-Mart represents approximately 21.04% of the District's 2022 Certified Taxable Assessed Valuation.
-Wal-Mart is indirectly wholly-owned by Wal-Mart Stores, Inc., a Delaware Corporation, which is a publicly held company and listed on the New York Stock Exchange.
+The real property and personal property of Wal-Mart represents approximately 17.21% of the District's 2023 Taxable Valuation.
+Wal-Mart is indirectly whollyowned by Wal-Mart Stores, Inc., a Delaware Corporation, which is a publicly held company and listed on the New York Stock Exchange.
 The ability of the principal taxpayers to make full and timely payments of taxes levied against its property by the District and similar taxing authorities will directly affect the District's ability to meet its debt service obligations.
 If, for any reason, the principal taxpayers do not pay taxes due or do not pay in a timely manner, the District may need to use other funds available for debt service purposes to the extent available.
-Further, if the principal taxpayers cease to operate their facilities within the District, a substantial decrease in the District's value may result; the District has no understanding with The Cubes or Wal-Mart regarding their future level of operations in the District.
-It should also be noted that the District's top 10 tax payers represent approximately 56% of the Districts tax base.
+Further, if the principal taxpayers cease to operate their facilities within the District, a substantial decrease in the District's value may result; the District has no understanding with Polygon or Wal-Mart regarding their future level of operations in the District.
+It should also be noted that the District's top 10 tax payers represent approximately 55% of the Districts tax base.
 The District has not covenanted in the Bond Order, nor is it required by Texas law, to maintain any particular balance in its Debt Service Fund or any other funds.
 Therefore, failure by the principal taxpayer to pay their taxes on a timely basis in amounts in excess of the District's available funds could have a material adverse effect upon the District's ability to pay debt service on the Bonds on a current basis.
 See "THE DEVELOPER, PRINCIPAL TAXPAYERS, AND PRINCIPAL LANDOWNER" and "TAX DATA - Principal Taxpayers."

-Potential Effects of Oil Price Fluctuations on the Houston Area
+Potential Effects of Oil Price Volatility on the Houston Area

-The recent fluctuations in oil prices in the U.S. and globally, which at times have led to the lowest such prices in three decades, may lead to adverse conditions in the oil and gas industry, including but not limited to reduced revenues, declines in capital and operating expenditures, business failures, and layoffs of workers.
+The recent volatility in oil prices in the U.S. and globally, which at times have led to the lowest such prices in three decades, may lead to adverse conditions in the oil and gas industry, including but not limited to reduced revenues, declines in capital and operating expenditures, business failures, and layoffs of workers.
 The economy of the Houston area has, in the past, been particularly affected by adverse conditions in the oil and gas industry, and such conditions and their spillover effects into other industries could result in declines in the demand for residential and commercial property in the Houston area and could reduce or negatively affect property values or homebuilding activity within the District.
 As previously stated, the Bonds are secured by an unlimited ad valorem tax, and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.